 Teaching Assistants appointed at 25% time or more for the entire quarter are eligible for payment of health insurance and partial tuition remission: Fee Payment Information for Teaching Assistants.
-Readers and Tutors who are appointed at 25% time or more and work a minimum 110 hours during the quarter are also eligible for payment of health insurance and partial tuition remission: Fee Payment Information for Readers and Tutors.
+Readers and Tutors who are appointed at 25% time or more and work a minimum 110 hours during the quarter are also eligible for payment of health insurance and partial tuition remission.
 The Student Academic Title Rates document provides salary information for Teaching Assistant, Reader and Tutor positions can be found on the Student Academic Title Rates document.

 Graduate students appointed as Teaching Assistants, Associates, Readers or Tutors (ASE's) are represented by the Association of Student Employees/UAW under a collective bargaining agreement with the University of California.
 All salary payments under these titles are subject to a deduction for union membership dues or agency fee deduction for students who choose not to become members of the union.
 The university/UAW Agreement can be retrieved electronically here.